Asininite/ObsidianVault/Obsidian Vault/College/MOSS/Module 4/@ Project Management.md

 	  if consumer product, formal records of management decisions are unnecessary if safety-critical product, records and safety practices are necessary
 - Organizational Culture
-	  some like Bungie are nice and welcoming some like EA are torture and involve lots of hours
+	  some like Google are nice and welcoming some like TCS are torture and involve lots of hours
 - Software Development Process agile processes have lightweight management formal processes have management monitoring